 Magnesium – An Important Nutrient

 Magnesium is an important component of many unprocessed foods, but it is largely lost during the processing of some foods.
 According to WebMD, eating a magnesium-rich diet may also help reduce your risk of developing metabolic syndrome (a collection of risk factors leading to heart disease, stroke and diabetes).

-Dr Katherine Tucker, director of Dietary Assessment and Epidemiology Research program, says magnesium increases the ability of the body to make use of the hormone insulin, which helps keep blood sugar from rising too high. diabetes accompanied by weight loss is another signficant strategy for improving blood sugar control and improved metabolic syndrome symptoms.
+Dr Katherine Tucker, director of Dietary Assessment and Epidemiology Research program, says magnesium increases the ability of the body to make use of the hormone insulin, which helps keep blood sugar from rising too high.
+Diabetes accompanied by weight loss is another significant strategy for improving blood sugar control and improved metabolic syndrome symptoms.